 You must also offer to return the branches and any fruit which is attached or has fallen on to your land.
 You must exercise reasonable care when carrying out the work, or asking others to do the work to the tree, as failure to do so may lead to you becoming liable for negligence if the work you carry out, such as cutting roots, causes the tree to die or become dangerous.

 Common law rights do not apply if the tree is protected by a TPO or is in a conservation area.
 In this case, you must first make an application and receive consent in writing from us before any work takes place, including work to branches which extend over your property.
 You can apply for the necessary consent and do not have to rely on your neighbour or the tree owner to do this.
-We advise anyone considering pruning a tree overhanging their garden to seek professional advice from a tree contractor or arboricultural consultant.
+We advise anyone that considers pruning a tree overhanging their garden to seek professional advice from a tree contractor or arboricultural consultant.

 There is no right to light in law.
 Any case in respect of loss of light must be proven in the Civil Court.
 If successful, an injunction may be served by the Court requiring the offending trees to be reduced in height or restricting their further growth.
 Court action is likely to be expensive and we strongly advise against it.